 Project Management for History Professionals Program

 John Marks is AASLH’s Senior Manager, Strategic Initiatives.
-He manages several partnerships, initiatives, and programs, including guiding field-wide planning for the 250th anniversary of the United States, AASLH’s engagement with the History Relevance initiative, management of the History Leadership Institute, as well as other special projects.
-He also serves as managing editor of the AASLH book series, co-published with Rowman & Littlefield, and as editor of History News.
+He manages several partnerships, initiatives, and programs, including guiding field-wide planning for the 250th anniversary of the United States and the History Leadership Institute.
+He also directs AASLH’s emerging research program and is involved in other special projects.
 He holds a PhD in history from Rice University and a BA from Lynchburg College.
 He is a native of New Jersey.

 Aubrey arrived in Nashville in 2019 from Colorado, where she worked in Membership and Development at the Denver Botanic Gardens and the Denver Art Museum.
 She holds a BA in Art History from University of Colorado.
 In her spare time she enjoys podcasts, cross stitch, and spoiling her dogs.

-Rey Regenstreif-Harms is excited to join AASLH as Membership and Development Coordinator and is looking forward to helping AASLH members get the most out of their memberships.
+Rey Regenstreif-Harms is excited to be a part of AASLH as Membership and Development Manager and enjoys helping AASLH members get the most out of their memberships.
 Rey is a native of Seattle, Washington.
 He has a BA in History from the University of Montana and an MS in Information Sciences from the University of Tennessee.
 Prior to joining AASLH he worked as an archivist for the University of Tennessee at Chattanooga and Great Smoky Mountains National Park.
 Rey also served as an intern and student worker at several libraries and museums while working on his Master’s degree and before that spent several years as a salesman for a minor league baseball team.
 He once appeared on the game show Jeopardy.
 In his spare time, he enjoys reading about history, playing board games, and watching baseball.

 Originally from Flint, Michigan, Albert Samuels joins AASLH in Nashville, Tennessee with 15 years of professional marketing experience.
 He holds a Bachelor of Business Administration from Grand Valley State University and has influenced customer decisions for several regional and national restaurant and retail chains.
 As the Senior Manager, Marketing and Membership at AASLH, Albert will provide overall strategic and operational leadership for marketing and communications efforts targeted to various audiences.
 In his spare time, Albert enjoys watching documentaries, listening to podcasts, and searching for the best tacos Nashville has to offer… wait, the best fries Nashville has to offer.
 Let’s just say that Albert likes food.